Updated May 2022

 Like many of the above touring motorcycle clubs, IMTC now has members across the globe.
 And it still maintains a tradition of exploration and adventure, spawned by those a hundred years ago.

 In the 21st Century, organised tours still go by the name of Partitours.
-They are ran for members, by members, and are flexible in nature.
+They are run for members by members and are flexible in nature.

-So far, the tours for 2021 include the Czech Republic and the Baltic States.
+Recent tours have included the Czech Republic and the Baltic States.

-After-market additions are big within Pan-Clan.
-And help is available for those wishing to modify their bikes, or simply add sat nav or video units.
+After-market additions are popular within Pan-Clan.
+And help is available for those wishing to modify their bikes, add sat nav or video units, or any other upgrades.

 The house magazine is circulated 6 times a year by way of keeping up to date.
 And there are, of course, plenty of tips, hints, and ideas on the club’s website.

-The club also visits the International Pan Gathering which is held somewhere in Europe each year.
-The first event was held in Bristol in 1997.
-Since then, the events have seen allocations in Austria, Holland, Germany, Spain, Portugal, Italy, Ireland, Belgium, Norway, and Sweden.
+The club also visits the International Pan Gathering, held somewhere in Europe each year.
+The first event was held in Bristol in 1997, and since then, the events have seen allocations in Austria, Holland, Germany, Spain, Portugal, Italy, Ireland, Belgium, Norway, and Sweden.

 7. Christian Motorcycles Association

-The CMA is exactly what you’d expect; a bunch of biker enthusiasts who are also Christians!
+The CMA is exactly what you’d expect – a bunch of biker enthusiasts who also happen to be Christians.

 If you’re a regular at bike rallies, you may have come across some of the CMA’s tireless good work or Holy Joe’s Cafe.